anmol4khatri/Algorithm_Identification_Model/README.md

-# ML Model Selection and Evaluation Tool
+# Algorithm Identification and Model Comparison Tool

-This project provides a comprehensive tool for analyzing datasets and automatically selecting and evaluating the most appropriate machine learning models for both classification and regression tasks.
+This project helps you identify the best machine learning algorithm for your dataset by automatically applying multiple models and comparing their performance through accuracy scores, MSE, R-squared metrics, and visual comparisons.
+The tool generates detailed comparison graphs and metrics to help you make an informed decision about which model is most suitable for your specific dataset and problem.

 ## Features